-The best material for garage flooring must be durable enough to effectively handle mechanical pressure of so many cars.
+The best material for garage flooring must be durable enough to effectively handle the mechanical pressure of so many cars.
 Otherwise, the garage will have many maintenance closures which is not economical for the business or its many customers.
 It should also be able to provide a safe surface for moving tires to have enough traction in order to prevent accidents.
 The flooring material should also look great in terms of aesthetics to attract customers and create a trustable environment.

 Unlike floor paints which are often water-based, garage epoxy is made of 2 components: one part epoxide resin and the other polyamine hardener which acts as a catalyst and provides strength.
-When the low viscosity liquid resin is combined with curing agent, a chemical reaction causes them to bond and adhere to substrate concrete.
+When the low-viscosity liquid resin is combined with a curing agent, a chemical reaction causes them to bond and adhere to substrate concrete.
 It is applied with a roller or brush to directly adhere to the floor and create a seamless surface.
 The underlying concrete is often prepared before epoxy and polyurethane application to eliminate imperfections and fill the gaps and cracks.
 The application is done quickly but the curing process takes time depending on the thickness.
 Epoxy and polyurethane are effortlessly cleaned with a mild soap and water solution that is applied after a dust mop or soft broom collects the dust and debris.

-Epoxy and polyurethane are often applied in several layers of a base coat which provides the adhesion, a middle coat and a topcoat which is the toughest layer to provide thickness.
+Epoxy and polyurethane are often applied in several layers of a base coat which provides the adhesion, a middle coat, and a topcoat which is the toughest layer to provide thickness.
 It protects the concrete substrate which is actually the main structure of the building.
-There are many types of epoxy garage floor coating with different prices but a 100% solid epoxy and polyurethane is the best.
+There are many types of epoxy garage floor coating with different prices but 100% solid epoxy and polyurethane is the best.

-Epoxy and polyurethane must have critical properties that are abrasion rating, adhesion rating, impact rating, moisture vapor mitigating, pot life, dried thickness and hot tire pickup.
+Epoxy and polyurethane must have critical properties that are abrasion rating, adhesion rating, impact rating, moisture vapor mitigating, pot life, dried thickness, and hot tire pickup.

 The industry standard Abrasion Rating or Taber C-17 abrasion test takes a coating and applies an abrasion wheel with a certain weight on it.
 Then it spins at a certain RPM for a certain amount of time.
-The amount of material that wears off is measured in milligram which is a mimic of the actual wear and tear from vehicle traffic.
+The amount of material that wears off is measured in milligrams which is a mimic of the actual wear and tear from vehicle traffic.
 The lower the result, the better the material is.
-The minimum rating required for garage flooring is almost 20 mg but heavy duty places require a rating of under 10 mg.
-Even 1 mg difference in this rating makes an exponential difference in properties of epoxy and polyurethane coating.
+The minimum rating required for garage flooring is almost 20 mg but heavy-duty places require a rating of under 10 mg.
+Even 1 mg difference in this rating makes an exponential difference in the properties of epoxy and polyurethane coating.